vdlald/file-system/src/main/resources/arguments_help.md

              When creating a file, allows you to specify the name of the file to be created, and in other cases indicates the file in the file system to be operated on

+     --new-filename=path
+             Defines what the new file name will be

+     --file-out=path
+             Determines where the content of the read-file will be written during the "read-file" operation

      --file-in=path
              Allows you to specify from which file to read content when creating